Skip to Content

 Table 4.
 Extent and percent coverage of marine Protected Areas at within-territory scales.

 Protected Area policy is implemented at a range of spatial scales and involves a variety of management regimes across the UKOTs.
 Table 4 provides supplementary statistics on the extent and coverage of PAs and OECMs for geographic scales, management types or other breakdowns relevant to individual Territories.
-These have been volunteered for publication by the respective UKOT Governments and are accurate as at the end of 2023.
+These have been volunteered for publication by the respective UKOT Governments.
+Statistics for the British Virgin Islands and Cayman Islands are accurate as of the end of 2024, statistics for South Georgia and the South Sandwich Islands are accurate as of May 2025.

 UK Overseas Territory Geographic breakdown and area of UKOT's waters Type of PA / OECM or management Area of marine PAs and OECMs (km2) % coverage of PAs and OECMs